catwhiskers/aws-cdk-mlops-pipeline/README.md

 ###  Step 8.
 Deployment Inference stage

+Inference deployment in this steps, choose `batch transform jobs` if you want one-time inference, or choose `endpoint` for real-time inference.

-This step used instance type `ml.c4.xlarge` for the transform job.
+ instance type `ml.c4.xlarge` for the transform job.

 Clone deployment repository